 Treatment for sporadic colorectal cancer includes:

 Often, polyps are safely removed during a colonoscopy.
-If the polyps were large, your doctor may mark the polypectomy (polyp removal) site with a special ink.
-Localizing the area can help during subsequent surveillance colonoscopies.
+Some very large polyps may be removed without surgery by specially trained gastroenterologists known as therapeutic endoscopists.
+If the polyps were large, your doctor may mark the polypectomy (polyp removal) site with a special ink during the colonoscopy.
+Marking the area in such a way can help during subsequent surveillance colonoscopies.

 Patients with small polyps do not generally have an increased risk of developing colorectal cancer and should follow regular screening guidelines.
-For patients with larger polyps, follow-up colonoscopies should be performed every year.
+For patients with larger-sized polyps or with more than three polyps, follow-up colonoscopies should be performed more frequently.
+Your doctor will advise you.

 The treatment of choice for colorectal cancer is surgical resection, removing the cancer through surgery.
 Surgery is performed in order to remove the cancer completely and reconstruct the bowel, if possible, so your postoperative bowel function is normal or near normal.